Ballance has a team of experts covering the entire country

 On weekend’s Jess can usually be found up a mountain skiing or in some white water in her kayak.

-Since arriving in New Zealand in December 2015 Rebecca has learnt a great deal about the Canterbury farming systems.
+Since arriving in New Zealand in December 2014 Rebecca has learnt a great deal about the Canterbury farming systems.
 Keen to get stuck in and not afraid of getting her hands dirty Rebecca worked on a Mid Canterbury potato farm along with working for South Pacific Seeds.
-Rebecca joined the Ballance Farm Sustainability Services team in July 2016 and is now one of our Farm Sustainability Services Specialists.
+Rebecca joined the Ballance Farm Sustainability Services team in July 2016 and is now one of our Farm Sustainability Services Senior Specialists.

-Having overcome her fear of cows Rebecca is always keen for a challenge and enjoys pushing herself to learn and achieve new things.
+Rebecca is always keen for a challenge and enjoys pushing herself to learn and achieve new things.
 She is a passionate believer in sustainability and relishes the opportunity to help farmers continue to farm for generations to come.

 As a Certified Nutrient Management Advisor Julie loves helping farmers with the pains of growing environmental regulations.
 Julie takes great pride in assisting farmers through completing nutrient budgets and farm environmental plans to help them understand the positive effects of following Good Management practice on both their farming system and Environmental Sustainability.